Letter from the Executive Management

 We believe that a diversified portfolio produces the best risk-adjusted returns so we invest across asset classes, investment styles, geographies and other metrics of differentiation.

-We believe that equities will outperform fixed income over the long-term, particularly in areas with solid economic growth, so we retain an ‘equity bent’; however, we also recognize that during certain periods of time fixed income can provide extremely attractive risk-reward opportunities so we are not rigid in our implementation of an “equity oriented” investment strategy.
+We believe that equities will outperform fixed income over the long-term, particularly in areas with solid economic growth, so we retain an “equity orientation”.
+However, we also recognize that during certain periods of time fixed income can provide extremely attractive risk-reward opportunities so we are not rigid in our implementation of an “equity oriented” investment strategy.
 In fact, as of August 31, 2011, 24.9% of the Endowments’ assets were invested in fixed income securities and 19.5% were invested in real assets (albeit, often in the form of equity).

-We have a bias towards value and we welcome a margin of safety in our investments.
-We also believe in the growth prospects of many emerging markets but are mindful of valuations and the political and economic risks in these areas.
+We have a bias towards value and welcome a margin of safety in our investments.
+We also believe in the growth prospects of many emerging markets, but are mindful of valuations and the political and economic risks in these areas.
 Said another way, as long as we invest at the right price we are always happy to benefit from the positive effects of growth.

-We believe that as an in-perpetuity investor our long-term horizon allows us to assume prudent levels of illiquidity as long as we are appropriately compensated.
-That said, we are always vigilant to maintain safe levels of liquidity from which to meet our obligations.
+We believe that as an “in-perpetuity” investor our long-term horizon allows us to assume prudent levels of illiquidity as long as we are appropriately compensated.
+That said, we are ever mindful of maintaining safe levels of liquidity from which to meet our obligations.

-We also believe that our portfolio will benefit from adding exposure to real assets – natural resources and real estate – both from the attractive risk-reward opportunities of the individual investments as well as from their portfolio diversifying and hedging of potential inflation characteristics.
-We continue to phase implementation of these strategies.
+We believe that our portfolio will benefit from continuing to add exposure to real assets – natural resources and real estate – both from the attractive risk-reward opportunities of the individual investments as well as from their portfolio diversifying and hedging of potential inflation characteristics.
+We continue to phase implementation of these strategies in the portfolio.

-This year, as we do every year, we engaged in a thorough review of our Investment Policies with the UTIMCO Board of Directors and The Board of Regents of The University of Texas System, both which helped shape and ultimately affirmed the Funds’ investment strategies.
+This year, as we do every year, we engaged in a thorough review of our Investment Policies with the UTIMCO Board of Directors and the Board of Regents of The University of Texas System, both of which helped shape and ultimately affirmed the Funds’ investment strategies.
 This year’s process included a strategy offsite meeting which proved very informative and beneficial.